 Taenaka “I would like to continue to be involved in DX conversion, including BIM.
 We are entering an era where we cannot get jobs unless we are able to reduce CO2 emissions, but if we work ahead of other companies, we will have a chance.”
 I would like to work on my daily work while valuing a sense of speed.”

-BIM has infinite possibilities.
-Whether or not these possibilities can be realized depends on the people within the company.
-It will be interesting to see what path Taenaka and NOMURA will take in the future.
+BIM has limitless potential.
+Whether or not that potential is unlocked depends on the people within the company.
+We will be keeping a close eye on what path Myonaka, and NOMURA Co.,Ltd., will take in the future.

 Masataka Taenaka

-After studying design administration at university and graduate school, he joined NOMURA as a new graduate.
-He has gained a wide range of experience in the production, planning, and concept design departments, and is currently in charge of promoting BIM.
-He makes full use of digital technologies, including BIM, to solve problems facing the industry while creating new solutions that contribute to customers and society.
+After studying design administration at university and graduate school, I joined NOMURA Co.,Ltd. as a new graduate.
+I have gained extensive experience in various departments including production, design, and concept design, and currently I am in charge of BIM promotion.
+I fully utilize digital technologies, including BIM, to solve challenges facing the industry and create new solutions that contribute to our clients and society.

 Infinite Possibilities Focused on BIM Room Leaders.
 Efforts to convert to DX and the future created by these activities